Types of Self-Directed IRA Accounts

 Self-Directed IRA rules state that in order to establish a SIMPLE IRA, your business cannot have any other retirement plans offered, must have 100 employees or less, and must establish the plan by October 1 for the tax year to which you want your qualifying contributions to apply.
 Beyond that, it’s simple and relatively inexpensive to establish a SIMPLE IRA plan.
 Contributions are tax-deferred, meaning you can deduct them.
 Individuals only pay taxes once they withdraw from their accounts.

 With a SIMPLE IRA, employees can make salary reduction contributions.
-As the employer, you must either match these contributions dollar for dollar up to 3 percent of the employee’s compensation or make non-elective contributions of 2 percent of the employee’s compensation, whether they make contributions or not.
+As the employer, you must either match these contributions dollar for dollar up to 3 percent of the employee’s compensation or make non-elective contributions of 2 percent of the employee’s contribution, whether they make contributions or not.
 Self-employed individuals count as the employer and employee.

 Learn More